Ke'Bryan Hayes Player Props: Pirates vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.91 team ERA ranks ninth across all league pitching staffs.
+- The Braves have a 3.93 team ERA that ranks ninth across all MLB pitching staffs.

-- Braves pitchers combine to allow the fourth-fewest home runs in baseball (119 total, 1.1 per game).
+- The Braves give up the fifth-fewest home runs in baseball (123 total, 1.1 per game).

-- Chirinos (5-4) gets the starting nod for the Braves in his seventh start of the season.
-He has a 4.42 ERA in 71 1/3 innings pitched, with 39 strikeouts.
+- Fried makes the start for the Braves, his seventh of the season.
+He is 3-1 with a 1.69 ERA and 33 strikeouts in 32 2/3 innings pitched.

-- The righty last appeared on Wednesday against the Los Angeles Angels, when he tossed five innings, allowing three earned runs while giving up six hits.
+- The lefty's most recent appearance came on Friday against the Chicago Cubs, when he went six scoreless innings while giving up three hits.

-- The 29-year-old has a 4.42 ERA and 4.9 strikeouts per nine innings in 17 games this season, while allowing a batting average of .258 to opposing hitters.
+- In six games this season, the 29-year-old has a 1.69 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .217 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.